Jugomaiz/jugomaiz.github.io/README.md

-# jugomaiz.github.io
+# Billare Privacy Policy

-Privacy Policy – Billare app
+This repository contains the official privacy policy pages for the Billare Android application published on Google Play.